Closing your business

 The Protection of Employment Act 1997-2007 provides that where employers are planning collective redundancies, they are obliged to supply the employees' representatives with information.
 They must inform the representatives of specific information regarding the proposed redundancies and to consult with those representatives at least 30 days before the first dismissal takes place.
 This is to see if the redundancies can be avoided or lessened or their effects can be mitigated.

 In addition the Employees (Provision of Information and Consultation) Act 2006 requires employers of 50 or more people to consult with employees on substantial changes in the workplace, including proposals for collective redundancies.

 Transfer of business

 The European Union has created some regulations to safeguard employees' rights on transfer of undertakings.
 These safeguards are in place in Ireland and provide that the rights and obligations of the original owner arising from an employment contract relationship existing at the date of transfer shall by reason of such transfer, be transferred to the new owner (the transferee).

-- Ending the employment relationship ( Work place relations website)
+- Ending the employment relationship ( Workplace relations)